SuperTapood/Cudheart/README.md

 - [ ] add test and stuff for DChar and stuff
 - [ ] add the rest of creation functions
 - [ ] dtypes will now store a casted copy of the array to save time

+## Help with issues
+### come on man we both know you'll forget these things

+#### value is 0 for some reason when casting from void*!
+bruh check the casting. when you are casting from a raw (void) type to an actual usable data type, it reads the data itself very weirdly (because it doesn't know what type it was casted before being void pointer)